GregValiant/GV-PostProcessors/README.md

 	A workaround for the Cura 365° temperature limit of the hot end.
 When printing a material like PEEK the user enters 1/2 print temperature values and the post-processor will double them in the gcode.

 InsertAtLayerChange:
-	A re-write with added options
+	A re-write with added options such as "Frequency" of the insertion.

 LimitXYAccelJerk:
 	For bed slinger printers, the accel can be changed at a layer, or gradually changed across a range of layers.
 It can keep jerky motion of tall prints from breaking the print loose from the bed.